 AxoGen strives to broaden the research and knowledge base of peripheral nerve injury and repair by identifying what factors “matter” in nerve repair.
 The link below provides information about how processing may affect nerve repair.

 INDICATIONS FOR USE

-AxoGuard® Nerve Protector is indicated for the repair of peripheral nerve injuries in which there is no gap or where gap closure can be achieved by flexion of the extremity.
-The device is supplied sterile and is intended for single use.
+The AxoGuard® Nerve Protector is indicated for the repair of peripheral nerve injuries where there is no gap.
+The device is supplied sterile and is intended for one-time use.

 This device is derived from porcine source and should not be used for patients with known sensitivity to porcine material.

 1. Xu, et al. 2000, J Hand Surg [Am] 25(1):93-103.